Special Educational Needs

 How is the effectiveness of provision for children with Special Educational Needs and/or Disabilities evaluated?

-The Senior Leadership Team regularly carry out observations of teaching, look at books and carry out termly pupil progress meetings to discuss children’s needs.
+The Senior Leadership Team regularly carry out observations of teaching, look at books and carry out regular pupil progress meetings to discuss children’s needs.

 Interventions are regularly reviewed and the progress of children is evaluated as to whether further or a different intervention is needed.